Grogan, Missouri

 Grogan is an extinct town in southern Texas County, in the U.S. state of Missouri.
 The GNIS classifies it as a populated place.

 The community is on a hillside above the North Prong of Jacks Fork River.
 The town is approximately eleven miles east-northeast of Cabool and eleven miles south-southeast of Houston.

 A post office called Grogan was established in 1897, and remained in operation until 1954.
-The community has the name of J. E. Grogan, the original owner of the town site.
+The community has the name of J. E. Grogan (John Emerson Grogan), the original owner of the town site.